 Forty Portraits in Forty Years.
 Text by SUSAN MINOT Nicholas Nixon was visiting his wife’s family when, “on a whim,” he said, he asked her and her three sisters if he could take their picture.

 It was summer 1975, and a black-and-white photograph of four young women — elbows casually attenuated, in summer shirts and pants, standing pale and luminous against a velvety background of trees and lawn — was the result.
 A year later, at the graduation of one of the sisters, while readying a shot of them, he suggested they line up in the same order.
+After he saw the image, he asked them if they might do it every year.
+“They seemed O.K. with it,” he said; thus began a project that has spanned almost his whole career.
 Rephotographing Atget - Photographs and text by Christopher Rauschenberg.
 Eugene Atget documented Paris from 1888 until his death in 1927.

 However, it's also one of the most difficult types of lenses to learn how to use.
 This page dispels some common misconceptions, and discusses techniques for taking full advantage of the unique characteristics of a wide angle lens.
 16mm ultra-wide angle lens - sunset near Death Valley, California, USA.
 Using Telephoto Lenses.
 You've probably heard that telephoto lenses are for enlarging distant subjects, but they're also a powerful artistic tool for affecting the look of your subject.

 They can normalize the size and distance difference between near and far objects, and can make the depth of field appear more shallow.
 Telephoto lenses are therefore useful not only for wildlife photography, but also for landscape photography.
 Read on to learn techniques for utilizing the unique characteristics of a telephoto lens . . .
 Light & Photography: Exposure and Tonal Range Considerations.
 18 Composition Rules For Photos That Shine.
 Rules.

 When you were a kid, you hated them.
 You probably still hate at least some of them.
 For all the good that rules do in our world, they have the ugly side-effect of stifling freedom and individual creativity.
 And what is photography but a way to express creativity and artistic freedom?
+There shouldn't be any "rules"!
+Actually, photography rules are kind of like pirate code.
 Learn the Skill of Critiquing Photographs With These 5 Tips.
 Raise your hands if you have had your photos critiqued before.

 Now if you have, do you remember receiving feedback that wasn’t too useful?
 Perhaps it’s because the one giving the feedback didn’t understand your situation.
+Or perhaps they didn’t understand what you wanted to show.
+At times people would even say a statements like “It’s nice”, or “It’s okay” without explaining why they like it or why they see it that way.
 10 Ways to Critique Your Photos to Improve Your Photography.
 Introduction I get asked to critique photos all the time now.

 I’m happy to do it but I often feel that people’s photography would dramatically improve if they could see for themselves where they’re going wrong.
 Small things that I would do differently can make a big difference to the end result.
 The sooner you learn to critique for yourself, the better; you’ll be able to study your photos as you’re taking them instead of getting home and wishing you could go back and redo the shoot.
 Where is the Visual Weight?
+This is the first thing you notice when you look at a photo.
+Ask yourself: where are my eyes immediately drawn?
 How to Write a Photography Critique: 8 Steps.
-Edit Article Community Q&A Critiquing photography is the process of evaluating and interpreting the elements of a photo in order to determine its meaning and effectiveness.
+Edit Article.